Morgan's Christmas Raid: Raid

-The Union command under Major General George Henry Thomas made efforts to pursue Morgan.
-On Christmas Day Thomas ordered John Marshall Harlan to travel by rail from Gallatin to search for Morgan's men and prevent him from progressing to Louisville.
-Harlan commanded around 3,000 men from his brigade plus a detachment of the 11th Kentucky Infantry Regiment and some artillery.
+The Union command under Major General George Henry Thomas tried to pursue Morgan.
+On Christmas Day, Thomas ordered John Marshall Harlan to travel by rail from Gallatin to search for Morgan's men and prevent him from progressing to Louisville.
+Harlan commanded around 3,000 men from his brigade, a detachment of the 11th Kentucky Infantry Regiment, and some artillery.
 Harlan's men were hampered by a faulty locomotive and disembarked at Munfordville.
 From midnight they marched the 34 mi to Elizabethtown, which they reached at 7 am.
 Major General Joseph J. Reynolds' division was also deployed to the area in an attempt to safeguard the railroad.

-Morgan made attempts to distract his pursuers, with former telegrapher George Ellsworth tapping into Union telegraph lines to send misleading messages.
+Morgan attempted to distract his pursuers, with former telegrapher George Ellsworth tapping into Union telegraph lines to send misleading messages.
 He also split his force with a detachment sent to Bacon Creek Bridge near Bonnieville.
 This party captured a Union stockade and took 100 soldiers prisoner on December 26.
-With the remainder of his force Morgan moved north and, on December 27, defeated the 91st Illinois Volunteer Infantry Regiment at Elizabethtown, taking 650 prisoners.
+With the remainder of his force, Morgan moved north and, on December 27, defeated the 91st Illinois Volunteer Infantry Regiment at Elizabethtown, taking 650 prisoners.

-Morgan's force proceeded towards Muldraugh, tearing up and destroying the railroad tracks as they went.
-The force reached Muldraugh's Hill and overran the defensive stockades protecting the two bridges, taking another 700 prisoners (including 27 officers).
+Morgan's force proceeded towards Muldraugh, tearing up and destroying the railroad tracks.
+The force reached Muldraugh's Hill and overran the defensive stockades, protecting the two bridges and taking another 700 prisoners (including 27 officers).
 The bridges, each around 90 ft high and 500 ft in length, were burnt and destroyed.